aaroncarsonart/TarotRL/README.md

 ## Gameplay

 Development and evolution of gameplay and features is very much in flux.
 Currently you can explore a set of descending cave levels.
 Navigate with the arrow keys, collect some simple assorted items `*` and `$` on the floor by moving over them.
 Descend the stairs `<` and `>` with `Enter`.
 Also, the beginnings of a menu system will toggle on the screen with `i`.
+(Back is `Esc`).

 Other map types not included in the current build have interactable doors.
 There are more nuanced input options for features at varying levels of implementation.
-For now, the curious can inspect them in the input system.
+For now, the curious can inspect these in the [input](src/main/java/com/aaroncarsonart/tarotrl/input) package.

 ## Build